mblauth/e6b-calc/README.md

 ## Warning

 The software included in this repository contains bugs, only use it for training/simulation purposes, not for actual navigation.

+## Supported Models

+The following Models are supported:

+### HP-41

+For detailed documentation please check the hp41 folder.